You can’t go traveling to London for the first time without making a ton of ridiculous mistakes that you can laugh about later!

 Am I right?

 And by later, I mean a year later.
-Or maybe even a decade later, j
+Or maybe even a decade later, just to be safe.

 Because trust me, I’ve been there: